MiguelCastillo/bit-loader/README.md

 In order to create something useful, bit loader provides a hook for a `fetch` interface, which defines how source files are read from storage.
 This abstraction exists to keep the process of creating Modules separate from the process of *fetching* files from disk, HTTP(s), or whatever else you may fancy.

 The fetch interface returns a *module meta* object.
 Which is a simple object with a couple of properties and or methods used by bit loader in order to create Modules.
 The most basic form of module meta is an object with a single property `code`, which is used by bit loader to create an instance of a Module.
-Alternatively, module meta could have a `compile` method, which bit loader delegates the process of creating the Module instance to.
+Alternatively, module meta could have a `compile` method, to which bit loader delegates the process of creating the Module instance.
 The result from calling `compile` is the instance of Module.

 Below is a simple example for creating an instance of bit loader, passing in a fetch interface that returns a module meta with `code`.
 More details on module meta below (TODO).